ReactionMechanismGenerator/ReactionMechanismSimulator.jl/docs/src/Simulating.md

 Julia's DifferentialEquations package.
 The ODEProblem object is a field of the Reactor object `react.ode` and can be solved as the user desires.
 A recommended solver choice is stored in `react.recommendedsolver`.
 User can also specify their own choice of solver.

 Forward sensitivity analysis can also be requested on the Reactor object by setting `forwardsensitivities=true`.
-Note that adjoint sensitivity analysis is usually much faster and can be done as a postprocessing analysis after the simulation is complete without a need to set `forwardsensitivities=true` during the simulation (this is discussed in the Analysis section).
+Note that adjoint and threaded sensitivity analyses are usually much faster.
+Adjoint sensitivity analysis can be done as postprocessing analysis after the simulation is complete without a need to set `forwardsensitivities=true` during the simulation (this are discussed in the Analysis section).
+Threaded sensitivity analysis will be discussed in the next section.

 Example: